ManpowerGroup (NYSE:MAN) Issues Q3 2022 Earnings Guidance

 ManpowerGroup (NYSE:MAN – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $2.19-$2.27 for the period.
+The company provided EPS guidance of $2.19-$2.27 for the period.
 The company issued revenue guidance of -.

-ManpowerGroup (NYSE:MAN – Get Rating) last issued its earnings results on Tuesday, July 19th.
-The business services provider reported $2.33 earnings per share for the quarter, beating analysts’ consensus estimates of $2.31 by $0.02.
+ManpowerGroup (NYSE:MAN – Get Rating) last posted its earnings results on Tuesday, July 19th.
+The business services provider reported $2.33 EPS for the quarter, topping the consensus estimate of $2.31 by $0.02.
+The company had revenue of $5.07 billion during the quarter, compared to the consensus estimate of $5.28 billion.
 ManpowerGroup had a net margin of 2.04% and a return on equity of 18.15%.
-The firm had revenue of $5.07 billion for the quarter, compared to analyst estimates of $5.28 billion.
-On average, equities analysts forecast that ManpowerGroup will post 8.76 earnings per share for the current fiscal year.
+As a group, equities research analysts expect that ManpowerGroup will post 8.76 EPS for the current fiscal year.

 ManpowerGroup Increases Dividend